itsschwer/murdle-qol/README.md

     - or *`chrome://extensions`*
 3. Toggle on *Developer mode*  (top-right)
 4. Click *Load unpacked*
-5. In the file selector, navigate to and select the unzipped download from step 1.
+5. In the file selector, navigate to and select the `src` folder from the unzipped download from step 1.
 6. *(Optional)* Click on *Details* for the newly added extension:
     - Toggle on *Allow in Incognito* (if playing in Incognito mode)
     - Toggle off *Allow access to file URLs* (access not needed)